Absynth-Vibe-Coding/Comfy-UI-Nodes/Absynth-VST/readme.md

 2. **Generate MIDI with AI** (or without, we don't judge)
 3. **Render audio** directly in your ComfyUI workflow
 4. **Control parameters** like a DJ on too much coffee
-5. Local Random Midi Generator <- can give you actually pretty good stuff which is usable in your daw Local is basicly Claude 4.5 it wrote the whole thing :-)
+5. Local Random Midi Generator <- can give you actually pretty good stuff which is usable in your daw.<br>
+Local is basicly Claude 4.5 it wrote the whole thing :-)

 Think of it as your DAW, but inside ComfyUI, powered by LLMs that may or may not have better music taste than you.